 University of British Columbia Psychology Professor Don Dutton, an international expert on domestic violence who was a prosecutorial witness in the O.J.
 Simpson case, wrote one of the most outstanding peer-reviewed articles on male victims ever.
 Dutton, D., & Corvo, K., “Transforming a flawed policy: A call to revive psychology and science in domestic violence research and practice,” (11) 2006, 457-483

-Professor John Archer of the University of Central Lancashire has published an excellent meta-analyses on the topic.
+Professor John Archer of the University of Central Lancashire has published an excellent meta-analysis on the topic.
 Archer, John., “Sex differences in aggression between heterosexual partners: A meta-analytic review,” Aggression and Violent Behavior (7) 2002, 313-351

-A global coalition of concerned experts called the National Family Violence Legislative Resource Center, which advocates for research-based, inclusive approach to domestic violence, publicizes some of the above data on its website.
+A global coalition of concerned experts called the National Family Violence Legislative Resource Center, which advocates for a research-based, inclusive approach to domestic violence, publicizes some of the above data on its website.